A unique hideaway hotel with superb cuisine in the mountains north of Granada; perfect for deep relaxation”

-There are 2 Family Suites and one Family Duplex, which each have 2 bedrooms (a double and a twin) plus space for a baby cot; one has a roll-top bath too.
+There are 2 Family Suites and one Family Duplex, which each have 2 bedrooms (a double and a twin); one has a bath too.
 The Standards, Superiors and a couple of the Suites can each fit 1 or 2 extra guests on solid extra beds or sofa beds.
-Nearly all bedrooms can take a baby cot

-Children's dishes on offer include omelettes, croquettes, pasta
+Children's dishes on offer include fish fingers, breaded chicken, pasta

 Kids Activities on site: